-An international applicant is defined as an individual that is not a citizen of the United States and plans to pursue studies on an F-1 (student) visa.
+An international applicant is defined as an individual that is not a citizen of the United States and plans to pursue studies on an F-1 (student) or J-1 (exchange student) visa.
 A permanent resident is an applicant from another country who has obtained permanent residency in the United States (holds a "green card").
 It is recommended that international and permanent resident students apply four (4) months prior to the term of desired enrollment.